3M (NYSE:MMM) Shares Purchased by Laidlaw Wealth Management LLC

 Laidlaw Wealth Management LLC raised its position in shares of 3M (NYSE:MMM) by 22.2% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 2,244 shares of the conglomerate’s stock after buying an additional 408 shares during the quarter.
 Laidlaw Wealth Management LLC’s holdings in 3M were worth $392,000 at the end of the most recent quarter.

 Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
 Financial Avengers Inc. acquired a new stake in 3M during the fourth quarter valued at approximately $26,000.
-Newfound Research LLC acquired a new stake in 3M during the fourth quarter valued at approximately $41,000.
-Summit X LLC acquired a new stake in 3M during the third quarter valued at approximately $48,000.
-Wolff Wiese Magana LLC acquired a new stake in 3M during the fourth quarter valued at approximately $49,000.
+Newfound Research LLC bought a new position in shares of 3M during the fourth quarter valued at approximately $41,000.
+Summit X LLC bought a new position in shares of 3M during the third quarter valued at approximately $48,000.
+Wolff Wiese Magana LLC bought a new position in shares of 3M during the fourth quarter valued at approximately $49,000.
 Finally, Diversified LLC bought a new position in shares of 3M during the fourth quarter valued at approximately $53,000.
 Hedge funds and other institutional investors own 64.68% of the company’s stock.

-In other 3M news, EVP Michael G. Vale sold 30,875 shares of the stock in a transaction on Friday, January 29th.
+In other news, EVP Michael G. Vale sold 30,875 shares of the stock in a transaction on Friday, January 29th.
 The stock was sold at an average price of $175.53, for a total transaction of $5,419,488.75.
-Following the completion of the transaction, the executive vice president now directly owns 79,155 shares of the company’s stock, valued at approximately $13,894,077.15.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Following the completion of the sale, the executive vice president now owns 79,155 shares in the company, valued at approximately $13,894,077.15.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Company insiders own 0.42% of the company’s stock.

 Shares of NYSE MMM opened at $190.69 on Thursday.
 The stock has a fifty day moving average price of $180.71 and a two-hundred day moving average price of $172.11.
 The company has a debt-to-equity ratio of 1.54, a quick ratio of 1.37 and a current ratio of 1.90.
 The firm has a market cap of $110.43 billion, a P/E ratio of 22.36, a PEG ratio of 1.85 and a beta of 0.92.
 3M has a 1 year low of $126.80 and a 1 year high of $192.74.